 Rates have the potential to move in both directions in the coming months.
 Given the slight uptick in global growth and manufacturing, and the White House inching ever closer to a trade deal with China, there is potential for upward movement.
 On the flip side, manufacturing is still in recession, and just as one trade dispute gets resolved there seems to be another that arises.
 Considering this uncertainty, it seem the markets will need to follow in the Fed’s footsteps and “wait-and-see”.

 Don’t miss our interest rate and Federal Reserve updates.

 Don’t forget to follow our social accounts to make sure you don’t miss an interest rate update.
 Links to our social pages are available below in our footer.
 If your business keeps liquid cash on hand, or if you are seeking business escrow or other cash management services, give ADM a call.
-Our proprietary fintech ensures your cash is 100% protected and getting the most competitive rates available.
+Our proprietary fintech ensures your cash has access to100% protection and gets nationally competitive rates.
 The best part is you get to optimize the returns on your liquid cash without leaving your current bank.
 It’s time to earn more, risk less™ with Marketplace Banking™ by ADM.